AstaJoks/Ri-cine-photo/README.md

 ## Technologies

 #### HTML
-  - The structure of the Website was developed using HTML as the main language.
+  - The structure of the website was developed using HTML as the main language.

 #### CSS
   - The Website was styled using custom CSS in an external file.